-- 1. Select the Start button, select Settings, select Accounts, and then select Sign-in options. - 2.
-Under Windows Hello, follow the on-screen instructions to add both a password and a 4-digit PIN, and then enroll your fingerprint or facial ID.
+- Select the Start button, select Settings, select Accounts, and then select Sign-in options. - 2.
+Under Windows Hello, follow the on-screen instructions to add both a password and a numeric PIN, and then enroll your fingerprint or facial ID. - NOTE: The PIN is not limited in length, but it must consist of numbers only.
+No alphabetic or special characters are allowed.